hashicorp/nomad-pack/docs/writing-packs.md

 #### variables.hcl

-The `variables.hcl` file defines the variables required to fully render and ddeploy all the templates found within the "templates" directory.
+The `variables.hcl` file defines the variables required to fully render and deploy all the templates found within the "templates" directory.

-These varibles are defined using [HCL](https://github.com/hashicorp/hcl).
+These variables are defined using [HCL](https://github.com/hashicorp/hcl).

 An example `variables.hcl` file: